Civil Rights in Research Activities

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-This site for CALS research faculty and staff serves as collection of policies, procedures and training relative to equal access/equal opportunity, affirmative action, complaint processing and resolution related to our civil rights obligations as recipients of federal grant funding.
+This site for CALS research faculty and staff serves as collection of policies, procedures and training relative to equal opportunity, complaint processing and resolution related to our civil rights obligations as recipients of federal grant funding.

 Federal Laws and Regulations